alexbalmus/dci_java_playground/README.md

         return () -> source;
     }

-The old-school alternative would look like:
+The old-school (less pleasant) alternative to the above would look like:

     Account_SourceRole assignSourceRoleTo(final Account source)
     {